supahcraig/redpanda_basics/Deploying Red Panda/bare_metal.md

 ### Example of the incorrect bootstrap config file

+See script in appendix at the end of this document for a quick way to update the config _after_ the bootstrapping step has been run.

 Note that the advertised addresses are 127.0.0.1, and the rpc/kafka/admin addresses are it's own private IP.

 `/etc/redpanda/redpanda.yaml`: